Gelu-Nita/GX_SIMULATOR/README.md

 #### Launch the Git Bash terminal

-#### CD to the location where you want to copy the GX_Simulator package and issue the following sequence of commands
+#### CD to your SSW/packages/ installation folder and issue the following sequence of commands

 ```bash
 rm -rf gx_simulator